 There are at least five million episodes of malaria per year.
 It is endemic in 95% of the country, with 98% of infections due to Plasmodium falciparum, the most severe form of the four human malarial species.
 Four out of ten hospital deaths are reported to be due to malaria.

-With nearly $158 million in investment between 2006 and 2013, the USG’s Presidential Malaria Initiative (PMI) has contributed to substantial scaling-up of malaria prevention and control interventions in Malawi.
+With approximately $180 million in investment between 2006 and 2014, the U.S. Government’s Presidential Malaria Initiative (PMI) has contributed to substantial scaling-up of malaria prevention and control interventions in Malawi.
 Nearly half of PMI’s funding in Malawi supports commodities to prevent and treat malaria, and PMI partners with the MoH to ensure that the most recent evidence is translated into policy and program implementation.

 - Ministry of Health (National Malaria Control Program- NMCP)

 - Malaria Alert Centre